TheMelodyOfCode/REACT--E-Commerce-Lebowski-Pub/Documentation/info.md

 **HashRouter** doesn't reload the page but instead jumps to marked points and triggers the hashchange-event.<br>

-**BrowserRouter** works with the HTML5-History-Api and uses to important methods. pushState-method and popstate-event.
+**BrowserRouter** works with the HTML5-History-Api to important methods. pushState-method and popstate-event.
 The user gets the impression that he has changed the page.<br>

 #### We use BrowserRouter
 https://reactrouter.com/en/dev/start/tutorial
-BrowserRouter bahaves like a component.<br>
+BrowserRouter behaves like a component.<br>
 In order to use BrwoserRouter we need to wrap the router around the application.
 We do that by integrating the router component in the **index.js**<br>